• Home

 }

-Due to the troublesome comment form of JSON and the strict indentation form of YAML, I finally chose TOML as the configuration file format.
-I can also indent freely, which is convenient for me to view.
+Because of the troublesome comment format in JSON and the strict indentation format in YAML, I ultimately chose TOML as the configuration file format, which also allows me to indent freely, making it easier for me to view.

-:=is an assignment operator in the Python language (mainly called the walrus operator).
-The walrus operator compresses our code to make it shorter.
+1. This symbol := is the assignment operator in the Python language (primarily called the Walrus Operator), and the Walrus Operator compacts our code to make it shorter.

-.mdfile incontent - Add a page with the same name in
+5. Add a page with the same name in layouts/_default

-activestate code: - The method described in the official website instructions does not successfully add the
+7. The method described in the official documentation did not successfully add the active status, so I looked for other ways to determine active

 {{ range .Site.Menus.main }}